 Nearly 20 years of copywriting at kdm means Jane can no longer read books, look in shop windows, watch television credits and ads, or even open her post without proof-reading the world.
 Her burgeoning OCD extends to hobbies too, planting tulips in a row and getting quite cross when stray wild flowers of the WRONG colour invade her garden borders.
 She attributes her varied workload, talking daily to fellow scientists whether they’re clients or customers (in English and German), and our close-knit kdm family to keeping her sane.
 Jane is a bit of a mad cat woman, loves chocolate and rugby, and is planning to move house quickly without a forwarding address once her third child goes to university – two down, one to go!

-Office manager/ PA to Managing Director
+Office Manager /PA to Managing Director

-Sophie has been with kdm for ten years and is affectionately known as the ‘kdm glue’ bringing all these masterminds together and doing everything in between, from looking after everything and everyone in the office, to supporting our impressive marketing team with absolutely anything.
+Sophie has been with kdm for over ten years and is affectionately known as the ‘kdm glue’ bringing all these masterminds together and doing everything in between, from looking after everything and everyone in the office, to supporting our impressive marketing team with absolutely anything.
 She can normally be found behind a heater, under a desk, talking, telephoning, typing, tweeting, texting and ‘twerking’ to BBC Radio 2.

 Jan Le Mière